ThijnK/JUGE/docs/MAZE.md

 This document describes the benchmarking setup for the [MAZE tool](https://github.com/ThijnK/maze) using the JUGE framework and how to run the benchmarks.

 MAZE was benchmarked on two sets of benchmarks: a synthetic benchmark set and an open source benchmark set.
-The synthetic benchmark set is located in the [`benchmarks_maze`](/infrastructure/benchmarks_maze/README.md) directory, and contains 10 benchmark subjects.
+The synthetic benchmark set is located in the [`benchmarks_maze`](/infrastructure/benchmarks_maze/README.md) directory.
+The thesis that introduced MAZE used 10 benchmark subjects, and this was later extended to 20 subjects for the paper.
 The open source benchmark set is the same as the one used in the Java Test Case Generation Track of the SBFT Tool Competition 2024, which is located in the [`benchmarks_12th`](/infrastructure/benchmarks_12th/README.md) directory.

 All raw data and scripts used in the evaluation are available in the [/maze_benchmarks](/maze_benchmarks/README.md) directory.